izumiya-keisuke/puyo-core/README.rst

 ============

 #.
 Create a new directory directly under the :code:`tests` directory.
 #.
-Create a file :code:`main.nim` in the directory.
+Create a new file :code:`main.nim` in the directory.
 #.
 Write the entry point of the test as :code:`main()` procedure in the file.